TanStack/query/docs/src/pages/docs/api.md

 **Options**

-- `dehydratedQueries: DehydratedQueries`
+- `dehydratedState: DehydratedState`
   - **Required**
-  - The queries to hydrate
+  - The state to hydrate
 - `shouldHydrate`
   - See `hydrate`

 ## `hydration/ReactQueryCacheProvider`

-`hydration/ReactQueryCacheProvider` does the same thing as `ReactQueryCacheProvider` but also supports hydrating initial queries into the cache.
+`hydration/ReactQueryCacheProvider` does the same thing as `ReactQueryCacheProvider` but also supports hydrating an initial state into the cache.

 ```js
 import { ReactQueryCacheProvider } from 'react-query/hydration'